moeinio/progress-steps/README.md

-Project #1 of 50 Javascript projects #ExpandingCards
+Project #2 of 50 Javascript projects ProgressSteps